odpi/data-governance/docs/Open-Metadata-and-Governance.md

-Today, if an organization wants to have a comprehensive metadata management and governance program to support their data driven agenda, they either have to restrict their operation to a single vendor's tools, or build bridges between different vendor tools to exchange metadata.
+Today, if an organization wants to have a comprehensive metadata management and governance program to support their data driven agenda, they either have to restrict their operation to a single vendor's tools, or build bridges between different tools to exchange metadata.

 Open metadata and governance enables data tools, engines and platforms from different open source projects and vendors to share metadata and notifications - enabling a complete view of an organization's data assets while taking advantage of the appropiate best